Erdal Tosun: Biography

 Born in Istanbul to actor Necdet Tosun and the older brother of actor Gürdal Tosun, he graduated from Mimar Sinan Fine Arts University in 1982 and began his career mainly as a stage actor.
-During that time, Tosun worked alongside noted playwrights and directors such as Murathan Mungan, Yılmaz Erdoğan and he was even featured in adaptations of plays written by American actor Woody Allen.
-He also appeared in over 40 films and 13 television shows during his lifetime.
+Tosun worked alongside noted playwrights and directors such as Murathan Mungan, Yılmaz Erdoğan and was also featured in adaptations of plays written by American actor Woody Allen.
+He also appeared in over 40 films and 13 television shows during his career.

-On screen, Tosun made his debut film appearance in the 1983 film Mine, directed by Atıf Yılmaz and among his most renowned appearances was the 2010 film Rina.
+On screen, Tosun made his debut film appearance in the 1983 film Mine, directed by Atıf Yılmaz.
+Among his most renowned appearances was the 2010 film Rina.
 As for television, Tosun appeared on the television series Kardeş Payı.
 This was one of his later performances before his death.
-As a voice artist, he provided a voice dubbing role for the video game League of Legends.
+As a voice artist, he lent his voice for a role in the video game League of Legends.

 Personal life

-In 1995, Tosun married İlknur Tosun but they divorced after 20 years of marriage.
-They had one daughter, Zeynep Kiraz Tosun, born in 1996.
+In 1995, Tosun married İlknur Tosun.
+Together they had one daughter, Zeynep Kiraz Tosun, born in 1996.
+They divorced after 20 years of marriage.

 Death

 In the early hours of 30 November 2016, Tosun was killed in a traffic collision while driving past a junction in Istanbul.
+The driver of another car lost control, causing their vehicle to overturn and land directly on top of his.
+Tosun lost his life at the scene.
 He was buried at Zincirlikuyu Cemetery alongside his father and brother.